Skip to Content Top

 • Little Black Ants: Little black ants are small, shiny black ants that are often found invading homes in search of food.
 They have a diverse diet, including sweets and proteins.

-• Odorous House Ants: Odorous house ants are small brown or black ants that emit a foul odor when crushed, similar to rotten coconut.
+• Odorous House Ants: Odorous house ants, also known as sugar ants, are small brown or black ants that emit a foul odor when crushed, similar to rotten coconut.
 They are known for being opportunistic feeders, consuming sweets, proteins, and insects.

 • Pavement Ants: Pavement ants are small brown or black ants that nest under sidewalks and pavements, hence their name.
 They feed on a variety of foods, including sugary substances and proteins.